 It’s June, which in book world is officially “dads and grads” season.
-Most bookstores and publishers have a pretty narrow idea of what constitutes “appropriate gifts for dads” for Father’s Day.
+Most bookstores and publishers have a pretty narrow idea of what constitutes “appropriate gifts for dads” for Father’s Day when the endless customers ask them “What are the best books to give my dad?”
 Mysteries, thrillers, sci fi, even specific kinds of literary fiction (oh hai Ian McEwen) all populate Father’s Day tables in bookstores everywhere.
 But these books are easy suggestions that don’t take much thought.
 Yes, I’m sure A dad will like them, but will yours?
 You wouldn’t give your best friend a book JUST because it was labeled “books for best friends,” would you?
 Don’t give just any books for Father’s Day.

 For my dad this year, I wanted to find books that would do more.
 My dad and I don’t share many of the same political or social opinions and our current climate has tested our relationship in a lot of ways.
 But it’s also opened the lines of communication too.
 We’ve talked about issues that we never had reason to discuss before.
 And I’ll give my dad this: he’s always been open to books I’ve recommended to him.
 So I put together a list of books that I think that not only my dad should read, but that you might want to include in your “book + tie” gift this year.
 What would you add to this list?

 We Should All Be Feminists and Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions by Chimamanda Ngozi Adichie